 The accurate quantification and assessment of cfDNA concentration per unit plasma is an important step in liquid biopsy, since plasma cfDNA concentration is directly associated with physiological and pathological processes51.
 The cfDNA concentration is higher in patients with cancer than in healthy subjects52.
 Increased cfDNA concentration in human blood is not specific to cancer; pregnant women and patients who receive transplantations also tend to have elevated cfDNA concentrations in their blood21.
-Associations have also been shown for inflammation, tissue trauma, diabetes, myocardial infarction and sepsis with increased level of cfDNA concentration53.
-The concentration of plasma cfDNA in early stage cancer patients tends to be lower than in patients with advanced or metastatic tumors.
+Associations have also been shown for inflammation, tissue trauma, diabetes, myocardial infarction, and sepsis with an increased level of cfDNA concentration53.
+The concentration of plasma cfDNA in early-stage cancer patients tends to be lower than in patients with advanced or metastatic tumors.
 This supports a direct association of cfDNA with a tumor burden54.
 The cfDNA concentration in the blood varies significantly ranged between 0.5 and >1000 ng/mL in cancer patients and between 0 and 100 ng/mL in healthy subjects18.
 For the library preparation, a minimum of 0.5 ng of cfDNA required.
 To achieve the minimum demand quantity of cfDNA for sequencing, one can start with a minimum of 2 mL of a blood sample or 1 mL plasma sample.
 Moreover, technical errors during the plasma cfDNA extraction also reduce the cfDNA yield, and the resultant concentration, thereby deviating from the actual plasma cfDNA concentration. cfDNA degradation may occur due to anticoagulants in EDTA tubes or due to the process of multiple thawing and freezing of plasma samples.
 A poor activity of proteinase K during the lysis process also results in a low yield of cfDNA.
-Proteinase K activity decreases due to its prolonged exposure to high temperature.
+Proteinase K activity decreases due to its prolonged exposure to high temperatures.
 The use of low concentration ethanol instead of 96-100% during the cfDNA extraction washing step also causes a low yield of cfDNA.
 Therefore, avoiding technical errors in the liquid biopsy technique is important for achieving accurate and reliable results.

-Qualitative analysis of cfDNA is a central step, during which the actual distribution of DNA fragments present in the extracted cfDNA sample are estimated.
+Qualitative analysis of cfDNA is a central step, during which the actual distribution of DNA fragments present in the extracted cfDNA sample is estimated.
 Quantitative results of cfDNA are reliable only after confirming its purity by qualitative analysis.
 Therefore, an ideal graph of cfDNA generated in the DNA fragment analyzer assay shows enrichment of the major peak of cfDNA fragments near 166 bp, and a smaller peak near 332 bp length.
 This indicates that the extracted cfDNA sample is not contaminated with genomic DNA from WBCs.
 If a fragment is enriched from 7,000 bp to the reference ladder (10,380bp) and beyond, this indicates contamination of a cfDNA sample with WBC genomic DNA.
-If genomic DNA contamination is seen in a cfDNA sample after the DNA fragment size estimation assay, the sample can be run on 2% agarose gel with a 100 bp ladder, and gel can be excised between the range ~150-200 bp, followed by a gel extraction assay.
+If genomic DNA contamination is seen in a cfDNA sample after DNA fragment size estimation assay the sample can be run on 2% agarose gel with a 100 bp ladder, and gel can be excised between the range ~150-200 bp, followed by a gel extraction assay.
 Some amount of cfDNA is lost during the agarose gel size selection process.
-However, NGS library preparation step requires a minimum of 0.5 ng and a maximum of 1,000 ng of input DNA material to prepare libraries for sequencing.
+However, the NGS library preparation step requires a minimum of 0.5 ng and a maximum of 1,000 ng of input DNA material to prepare libraries for sequencing.
 Therefore, if the total quantity of cfDNA is equal to or more than 0.5 ng, it is enough quantity for library preparation step.
-Moreover, such samples pass the library preparation process successfully and the resulting library shows a major peak close to 291 bp and a smaller peak at 457 bp, due to the addition of 125 bp indexes and adapters.
+Moreover, such samples pass the library preparation process successfully, and the resulting library shows a major peak close to 291 bp and a smaller peak at 457 bp, due to the addition of 125 bp indexes and adapters.